yosspower/blog_crud_with_mongodb/Readme.md

 ## Roles

 1. **Admin** - can create, read, update & delete every post .
-2. **User** - can read all posts and can only update and delete their own posts and add new ones.
+2. **User** - can read all posts and can only update and delete his own posts and add new ones.
 3. **Quest** - have only read access for all posts

 ## Usage